About St. Anthonys Academy

 HOW IT BEGAN

 We continue to look to John Senior & Montessori for inspiration, and we incorporate many of their ideas into our model.
 Our goal is to combine their ideas with the Byzantine monastic tradition, the Oxford tutorial system, Positive Discipline, and Martial Arts.
-We have also chosen to follow the British House System.

 We want to give our children the gift of encountering the Beauty of creation & creating things of beauty themselves.
 We want them to be formed by the Liturgy and by great thinkers & artists, to learn through experience, and to contribute to the community.
 Free of a technological stupor, they will learn to think critically, to engage & confront a broken culture with the truth, and to love the good.